-On the surface, a stockpile contains approximately 185,000 tonnes of material with a silver grade of 67 g/t and a gold grade of 0.45 g/t.14 This stockpile can be loaded into trucks and hauled directly to the El Cubo Mill (Figure 16.6).
+On the surface, a stockpile contains approximately 130,000 tonnes of material with a silver grade of 79 g/t and a gold grade of 0.45 g/t.15 This stockpile can be loaded into trucks and hauled directly to the El Cubo mill (Figure 16.6).

-14Behre Dolbear, "El Cubo Desktop Review - Phase 1," 22 October 2020, page 1.
+15Behre Dolbear, "El Cubo Desktop Review - Phase 1," 22 October 2020, page 1.

 Figure 16.6.
-El Pinguico surface stockpile
+El Pingüico surface stockpile

 Mining methods for extraction of in situ material that may remain in the mine in the form of mineable pillars and resources that may be identified from exploration drilling along the known vein system have not been defined.
-However, any newly identified Mineral Resources would likely be mined using the same methods employed at El Cubo.